Goutham-IITJ/osl-mujoco/README.md

 ## What you get

-Two scenes are generated into `models/`. `osl_v2_bench.xml` welds the leg to the world, which is the configuration for testing controllers and watching the joints move without worrying about balance. `osl_v2_ground.xml` gives it a free joint, puts a floor underneath, and carries collision geometry — the Variflex blade at the sole, plus one bounding box per module above the ankle — for stance and loading.
-Both scenes ship a `flat` keyframe that levels the sole — which is *not* ankle = 0, see the flat-foot finding below — and in the ground scene it also drops the leg onto the floor.
+Three scenes are generated into `models/`. `osl_v2_bench.xml` welds the leg to the world, which is the configuration for testing controllers and watching the joints move without worrying about balance. `osl_v2_ground.xml` gives it a free joint, puts a floor underneath, and carries collision geometry — the Variflex blade at the sole, plus one bounding box per module above the ankle — for stance and loading.
+The bench and ground scenes both ship a `flat` keyframe that levels the sole — which is *not* ankle = 0, see the flat-foot finding below — and in the ground scene it also drops the leg onto the floor.
 Whether the ground scene stands or topples has not been established — a single leg with no socket, hip or balance controller is not obviously stable, though a static check suggests the COM does project inside the sole footprint with margin. `check_model.py` prints the base height before and after a second of settling, which answers it.

+`osl_v2_walk.xml` is the Phase 2 scaffold: the same CAD device, now hung under a minimal human model so it can be driven along a walking trajectory.
+A pelvis is suspended over the floor — welded, because a prescribed trajectory will drive it later and there is no balance controller — a residual thigh swings from it on a `hip` hinge, a socket couples that thigh to the device through four *passive*, spring-damped DOFs (a vertical piston plus flexion, ab/adduction and rotation — the compliance a real socket–limb interface has), and the device bolts rigidly beneath the socket.
+A second, lumped intact leg swings from the pelvis on its own hip hinge so the model has two feet on the floor.
+It ships a `stand` keyframe with the feet flat and the socket relaxed.
+Everything above the device — pelvis, thigh, socket, intact leg — is an anthropometric **placeholder**: not CAD, not fitted, sized from 50th-percentile tables and meant to be reconciled with the `myoOSL` human later.
+See the note under *Simplifications*.

-Both scenes carry the same three-body chain — thigh, shank, foot — with a knee hinge and an ankle hinge, position actuators on both, and a sensor suite that mirrors what the real leg reports: joint encoders, actuator torque, a thigh IMU, a shank IMU, and the six-axis load cell.
+All three scenes carry the same CAD device — the three-body chain knee_prox, shank, foot, with a knee hinge and an ankle hinge, position actuators on both, and a sensor suite that mirrors what the real leg reports: joint encoders, actuator torque, a knee_prox IMU, a shank IMU, and the six-axis load cell.
+The walk scene adds hip and contralateral-hip actuators and reports the four passive socket DOFs as joint-position sensors, so socket travel is observable.

 ```
 python scripts/check_model.py                      # compile, CAD cross-check, contact
 python scripts/view_osl.py                         # interactive viewer, bench
 python scripts/view_osl.py --scene ground          # viewer with the floor
 python scripts/view_osl.py --scene ground --flat   # standing, sole level
+python scripts/view_osl.py --scene walk            # device on the walking scaffold
 python scripts/view_osl.py --knee 60 --ankle -15   # start in a pose
 python scripts/demo_sweep.py                       # sinusoidal knee/ankle sweep
 python scripts/demo_sweep.py --headless --csv build/sweep.csv